 For the transactions during the month of April-2019, firstly the journal entries are posted and on the basis of which the T- Accounts are prepared as follows:

 Computer Equipment Account

 Thus the T-account is the term that is used for the set of the financial records which use the double-entry bookkeeping.
 The accounts have the format of letter T and are thus referred to as the T accounts.
 In the T- Accounts, the debit side always lies at the left side of the T outline and the credit side always lies at the right side of the T outline.
 T-account is very helpful to the user as it provides the guideline to the accountants that what is to be entered in the ledger for getting an adjusting balance of the accounts so that revenues amount equals to the amount of the expense.

 This has been a guide to T-Account Examples.
-Here we discuss top examples of T-account (rent expense, accounts payable, salary expense, office expense, etc) along with its journal entries.
+Here we discuss top examples including rent expense, accounts payable, salary expense, office expense, etc along with its journal entries.
 You can learn more financing from the following articles –